pointwise/How-To-Integrate-Plugin-Code/README.md

 name (i.e. `CaeUnsName`).

 #### Compiling on Unix and MacOSX
-The `make` utility is used to compile the plugin project on linux and MacOSX
+The `make` utility is used to compile the plugin project on linux and MacOSX platforms.
+For details, click on the **4.
+Build the CAE plugin** link in the [How to Create a CAE Plugin][SDKbuild] section.

-platforms:
+To compile for both debug and relase on macOSX:
+* `make machine=macosx XxxxName-dr`

+To compile for both debug and relase on linux:
-* `make XxxxName-dr`
+* `make machine=linux_x86_64 XxxxName-dr`

 #### Compiling on Windows
 Microsoft Visual Studio (VS) is used to compile the plugin project on the